publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch13/schII/m__us_usc_t12_s1715x.md

     (e) __Entitlement to insurance benefits__

-        Any mortgagee or lender under a mortgage insured under subsection (b) of this section shall be entitled to insurance benefits determined in the same manner as such benefits would be determined if such mortgage or loan were insured under the section or subchapter of this chapter for which it otherwise would have been eligible except for the experimental feature of the property involved.
+        Any mortgagee or lender under a mortgage insured under subsection (b) shall be entitled to insurance benefits determined in the same manner as such benefits would be determined if such mortgage or loan were insured under the section or subchapter of this chapter for which it otherwise would have been eligible except for the experimental feature of the property involved.

     (f) __Defaults; payment in cash or debentures; acquisition of mortgage__